Code-Institute-Submissions/get_booted/README.md

 Example Credentials of a user with past orders and authority on the account has been provided below.:

--  username: admin
+-  username: CHECK

-- password: Redman24
+- password: CHECK

 **Disclaimer** – please be aware the website is used for educational purposes only.